Local 2-separators: Properties of local 2-separators

-To see the `Furthermore'-part, suppose for a contradiction that there is a component $k$ of the punctured explorer-neighbourhood $\expl(a_1,a_2)-a_1-a_2$ that does not contain $b_1$ or $b_2$.
-Then we could pick the cycle $o'$ above so that additionally it contains a vertex of $k$.
-This is a contradiction as all its vertices aside from $a_1$ and $a_2$ are in the components containing $b_1$ or $b_2$. \end{proof}
+\begin{proof} For the first part assume that $\{a_1,a_2\}$ crosses $\{b_1,b_2\}$.
+This is equivalent to the symmetric condition (2) in \myref{alt_exist}, so it follows that $\{b_1,b_2\}$ crosses $\{a_1,a_2\}$.

+To see the `Furthermore'-part, by condition (3) of \myref{alt_exist} every cycle $c$ of length at most $r$ in $\expl(a_1,a_2)$ containing $a_1$ and $a_2$ has to contain a vertex $b_i$ on each of its $a_1$-$a_2$-subpaths.
+By the contrapositive of \myref{local_is_very_local}, we conclude that every component of $\expl(a_1,a_2)-a_1-a_2$ contains a vertex $b_i$.
+So $\expl(a_1,a_2)-a_1-a_2$ has at most two components, and it has exactly two as $\{a_1,a_2\}$ is a local separator. \end{proof}

-\begin{rem} {corner_{r/2}em} A key-feature of separators in graphs is the `Corner Property; that is, for two crossings separators the construction of a new separator sitting at the `corner' of these two in the sense of \autoref{corner-lemma} below.
-This is a central lemma of the paper and the notion of `explorer-neighbourhood' is key to this lemma.
-The Corner-Lemma says given two crossing local separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$, then $\{a_1,b_1\}$ is also a local separator -- under certain non-triviality conditions.
+\begin{rem} {corner_{r/2}em} A key-feature of separators in graphs is the `Corner Property\footnote{In modern terms, it just says that the connectivity function is submodular.}\rq.
+In the classic version for 2-separators, the Corner-Lemma says that if two 2-separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$ cross, then $\{a_1,b_1\}$ is a 2-separator -- under certain non-triviality conditions.
+We shall prove that this property also holds for our local 2-separators.
+This is in fact a central lemma of the paper and the notion of `explorer-neighbourhood' is key to this lemma.

 Intuitively speaking, the reason why this lemma is true is the following.
 As the Corner-Lemma is true for separators in the classical version, the only reason why a local version could break is essentially if one of the involved vertices, say $a_1$, would explore a new path around the local separator $\{b_1,b_2\}$ to the other component of the punctured explorer-neighbourhood $\expl(b_1,b_2)-b_1-b_2$ that was not known to $b_1$ or $b_2$.
-If we used `double balls' instead of our local notion of `explorer-neighbourhoods', this could well happen, see \autoref{fig:no-corner} for an example.
+If we used `double balls' instead of our local notion of `explorer-neighbourhoods', this could well happen, see \autoref{fig:no-corner} below for an example.
 The intuition now is that $a_1$ may well `explore' a new path to the other local component but when the explorers compare their maps, they have given the things different names and so the explorers do not realise that between them they know a path around.
 Hence they believe that the corner $\{a_1,b_1\}$ is separating.
 That is how we think about locally separating: the explorers cannot prove that there is a way round with their local information.